-Robert Brownstone advises clients on electronic discovery, electronic information management, retention/destruction policies and protocols, information-security and privacy.
-Both in depositions and at trials, Bob has handled direct-testimony and cross-examination of expert witnesses as to electronically stored information (ESI) and computer-forensics.
-He also collaborates with clients as to computer solutions enabling compliance with legal obligations.
+Robert Brownstone advises clients on: electronic discovery; electronic information management (EIM) and “eWorkplace” policies; retention/destruction policies and protocols; information-security and data privacy; and social-media rewards and risks.
+Both in depositions and at trials, Bob has handled direct-testimony and cross-examination of expert witnesses as to EIM and computer-forensics.
+He also collaborates with clients as to computer solutions enabling legal compliance.

-Bob is a member of four state bars (including California and New York) and is a Past Chair of the executive committee of the State Bar of California’s Law Practice Management and Technology (LPMT) Section.
-He serves on the Advisory Board of the National Employment Law Institute (NELI).
-In 2006, Bob was named a Northern California Super Lawyer and featured in a cover sory of ABA’s Law Practice Magazine.
+He is a member of the California and New York bars and is a past Chair of the executive committee of the State Bar of California’s Law Practice Management and Technology (LPMT) Section.
+Since 2008, Bob has served on the Advisory Board of the National Employment Law Institute (NELI).
+In 2006, he was named a Northern California Super Lawyer and featured in a cover story of ABA’s Law Practice Magazine.

-Between 1990 and 1995, Bob had key roles in some publicized cases.
-From 1986 to 1990, when Bob practiced in New York, he was on plaintiffs' counsel's team in the civil suit against Claus von Bulow and on Lowell Milken's defense team in multiple Drexel Burnham Lambert matters.
+Between 1990 and 1995, he had key roles in some publicized cases.
+From 1986 to 1990, Bob was on plaintiffs' counsel's team in the civil suit against Claus von Bulow and on Lowell Milken's defense team in the Drexel Burnham matters.